-The conjunction challenges of using low-thrust engines for continuous thrust re-orbiting of GEO objects to super-synchronous disposal orbits are investigated in this study.
-Lower maneuverability of re-orbit systems equipped with lower-thrust engines increases the challenges of collision avoidance, such that quantifying the number of potential conjunction events experienced with the current GEO debris population during a typical re-orbit to 300 km above GEO is an imperative task.
-In particular, a two-dimensional sweep over initial longitude and inclination is performed, in which surveyed re-orbit trajectories are propagated from the GEO ring under various thrust levels until 300 km increase in semi-major axis is achieved.
-Then, conjunctions with large-scale GEO objects from the publicly-available TLE population are detected at various conjunction distance thresholds in post-processing.
+The conjunction challenges of applying low-thrust engines for continuous thrust re-orbiting of GEO objects to super-synchronous disposal orbits are investigated in this study to inform design considerations for GEO debris mitigation and remediation technologies calling for low-thrust propulsion.
+The lower maneuverability of re-orbit systems equipped with lower-thrust engines increases the challenges of collision avoidance, such that quantifying the number of potential conjunction events experienced with the current GEO debris population during a typical re-orbit to 300 km above GEO is an imperative task.
+In particular, a two-dimensional sweep over initial longitude and inclination is performed, in which surveyed trajectories are propagated from the GEO ring under various in-track thrust levels until the 300 km increase in semi-major axis is achieved.
+Then, conjunction events with large-scale GEO debris objects from the publicly-available TLE population are detected within various conjunction distance thresholds in post-processing.

-Results indicate that on average, the number of conjunction events experienced for a given thrust level and distance threshold rises hyperbolically as the thrust level decreases, in correlation with the maneuver duration for a given thrust level.
-Sensitivities to the initial longitude and initial inclination of the re-orbit system at a particular start time, thrust level, and distance threshold are not observed.
+Results demonstrate that the number of conjunction events experienced for a given thrust level and distance threshold increases hyperbolically on average as the thrust level decreases, in correlation with re-orbit maneuver duration as a function of thrust level.
+The contribution of this paper, however, is not to reaffirm that higher thrust levels result in fewer conjunctions along a GEO re-orbit trajectory, but to highlight particular conjunction challenges that arise when thrust levels beneath approximately 10^{-5} m/s2 (10 mN for a 1000 kg system mass) are considered.
+Sensitivities to the initial longitude and initial inclination of the reorbit system at a particular start time, thrust level, and distance threshold are not observed.
 Examination of the conjunction events in semi-major axis and longitude space, however, highlights regions of this phase space in which conjunction events are more likely, e.g., around the gravitational wells at 75°E and 105°W within 50 km of the GEO ring in semi-major axis.
-Advantageously, timing the re-orbit maneuver appropriately-that is, such that the re-orbit system is out-of-phase at the start of the transfer with the wave-like behavior of the local debris motion-serves to reduce, or possibly eliminate, the number of conjunction events anticipated for a given trajectory at a given thrust level.
-No conjunctions beneath the distance threshold of 25 km are detected across all surveyed trajectories at the 5×10^{-4} m/s2 and 10^{-3} m/s2 levels, indicating that timing may not be necessary in these cases.
-However, inasmuch as the debris population at GEO continues to increase in the absence of perfect, global adherence to mitigation guidelines-and since debris objects smaller than approximately 1 m are not included in this study-it is critical that re-orbit systems be equipped with a robust guidance system to adjust the thrust profile in the event that timely evasion of conjuncting debris is warranted.
+Advantageously, timing the re-orbit maneuver appropriately-such that the re-orbit system is out-of-phase at the start of the transfer with the wave-like behavior of Earth-relative debris motion at GEO-serves to reduce, or possibly eliminate, the conjunctions anticipated for a given trajectory at a given thrust level.
+No conjunctions within a distance threshold of 25 km are detected across all surveyed trajectories at the 5×10^{-4} m/s2 and 10^{-3} m/s2 levels, indicating that timing is less necessary for thrust levels above these cases.
+However, inasmuch as the debris population at GEO continues to increase in the absence of global adherence to mitigation guidelines-and since debris objects smaller than approximately one meter are not considered in this study-it is critical that GEO reorbit systems be equipped with a robust guidance subsystem to adjust the vehicle's thrust profile in the event that timely evasion of conjuncting debris is warranted.